Shahadyba/8WeekSQLChallenge/README.md

 ## Folder Structure
 Each folder represents a case study with three files:
-- `solutions.sql`: SQL script with solutions for the corresponding case study.
+- `case_study_1.md`: explanations and queries for the corresponding case study.
-- `data_import.sql`: SQL script for importing data for the case study.
 - `notes.md`: Additional notes and insights related to the case study.

 ## Usage